-- and from other appropriate sources; - take into account an appropriately-wide range of relevant scenarios; - analyse the uncertainty on timing and impact of the identified risks, particularly in case of sustainability risks; and - have been subject to a sufficiently rigorous internal review process. - 2.2.2.3 The actuary must be in a position to explain and justify the approach he or she has taken to his or her consideration of appropriateness, if reasonably requested to do so. - 2.2.2.4 Where the actuary has reasonable grounds for believing that there is a material shortcoming in the qualitative risk assessments that renders the ORSA unsuitable for its purpose, then the actuary must ensure that such shortcoming is appropriately communicated. - 2.2.3 Missing material risks in the set of ORSA-triggering events - 2.2.3.1 Where the actuary has reasonable grounds for believing that the ORSA process has resulted in a set of ORSA-triggering events that is missing material risks, then the actuary must ensure that his or her concern is appropriately documented and communicated to the AMSB in a timely fashion.
+- and from other appropriate sources; - take into account an appropriately-wide range of relevant scenarios; - analyse the uncertainty on timing and impact of the identified risks, particularly in case of sustainability risks; and - have been subject to a sufficiently rigorous internal review process. - 2.2.2.3 The actuary must be in a position to explain and justify the approach he or she has taken to his or her consideration of appropriateness, if reasonably requested to do so. - 2.2.2.4 Where the actuary has reasonable grounds for believing that there is a material shortcoming in the qualitative risk assessments that renders the ORSA unsuitable for its purpose, then the actuary must ensure that such shortcoming is appropriately communicated.

+2.2.3 Missing ORSA-triggering events

+2.2.3.1 Where the actuary has reasonable grounds for believing that the outcome of the ORSA process is missing ORSA-triggering events, the actuary must ensure that his or her concern is appropriately documented and communicated to the AMSB in a timely fashion.